alexthedesigner0/odin-recipes/README.md

 # odin-recipes
-The project is to build a basic website with the HTML concepts learned from The Odin Project.
+The project is to build a simple recipe website with the concepts learned from the previous lessons.
-By the end i want to feel comfortable with the basics and work towards learning more.
+Hopefully by the end of this project i will feel comfortable enough with the previous concepts so i can move on and improve my skills and learn more.